davettt/list-manager/README.md

 **AI Writing Assistance for Notes:**
 - Click "TLDR" button to generate a concise summary of your note
+- Click "Opposite" button to generate opposing viewpoints and challenge your thinking
 - Click "Grammar" button to check spelling and get writing suggestions
-- AI results are shown in a modal for easy review
+- AI results are shown in a modal for easy review and can be copied or inserted into your note

 **Export Notes:**
 - Click "Export PDF" to download a single note as a PDF file